xtuml/training/courses/System Modeling with the xtUML Editor/Getting to Know Eclipse - Workspaces & Projects/Lesson quiz.md

 __Type:__  Radio Buttons

-__Question:__ In the xtUML Editor user interface, "Model Explorer", "Properties, and "Palette" are:
+__Question:__ In the xtUML Editor user interface, "Model Explorer", "Properties", and "Palette" are:

 __Choices:__
   - A:  Views